For more than a century — 115 years, to be exact — Walgreens has been helping Americans get the medicines they need.

 Cash-back sites offer you rebates when you visit the site, then shop at your favorite retailers.
 Recently, cash-back site Ebates offered up to 7% off on purchases made at the Walgreens website.

 Savings on prescriptions or other items at Walgreens can help you put your hard-earned money toward other financial goals.
 You can find more tips on saving money in your day-to-day life here.
-You can also keep track of how your spending choices are affecting your credit score by looking at your free credit report card, updated monthly, on Credit.com.
+You can also keep track of how your spending choices are affecting your credit score by looking at your free credit report card, updated every 14 days, on Credit.com.

 More From Money Talks News: